rupali-talele/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
 This is a Rock-Paper-Scissors Game built using HTML,CSS and Javascript.

-For rules of Rock-Paper-Scissors Game, please check out the below link - https://en.wikipedia.org/wiki/Rock_paper_scissors
+For rules of Rock-Paper-Scissors Game, please check out the link - https://en.wikipedia.org/wiki/Rock_paper_scissors

 Guidelines to use the page-